project-sunbird/project-sunbird.github.io/pages/features-documentation/lessonplan.md

   </tr>
   <tr>
     <td>
-      The Preview Resource page displays the Name, Description, Keywords related to the resource.
+      The resource is added in the <b>Resource</b> section of the page that displays Name, Description, Keywords related to the resource.
      <br>1.
-Click the play icon to load the added resource in the lesson plan
+Click Preview image to preview the resource.
+The content preview page appears
      <br>2.
-You can delete the resource using delete icon
+You can delete the resource using delete icon.
      <br>3.
-Click the link in the breadcrumb to visit the corresponding lesson plan
+Click Save to save the changes
+     <br>4.
+Click send for review icon. click Send for Review to know more
     </td>
 <td><img src="pages/features-documentation/images/lessonplan/preview.png"></td>
 </tr>
   <tr>
     <td>
-      The Preview Resource page displays the Name, Description, Keywords related to the resource.
+      The Resource page displays the Name, Description, Keywords related to the resource.
 <br>1.
-Click the play icon to load the added resource in the lesson plan
+Click the play icon to load the added resource
       <br>2.
-You can delete the resource using delete icon
+You can delete the resource using <b>Remove</b> icon
      <br>3.
+Click the link in the breadcrumb to visit the corresponding lesson plan
-Click Save to save the changes.
+      <br>3.
+Click <b>Save</b> to save the changes
-<br>4.
-Click send for review icon. click Send for Review to know more.
  </td>
 <td><img src="pages/features-documentation/images/lessonplan/preview_page.png"></td>
 </tr>